A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Data and Inferential Questions

 \subsection{Study Designs}

 Two paper-based surveys \citep{HoaCo21c,GoSa17h} were conducted in Belgium in 2010--2011, using similar survey instruments but differing in sampling design.
-In both surveys, recruited by random-digit dialling, participants (or their guardians) reported their and their household members' demographic information and recorded their contacts over the course of one day, including the contacts' ages and genders.
-Approximate duration and frequency of each contact was also recorded, but for the remainder of this work, we focus our attention on presence or absence of contacts involving skin-to-skin touching.
+In both surveys, recruited by random-digit dialling, respondents (or their guardians) reported their and their household members' demographic information and recorded their contacts over the course of one day, including the contacts' ages and genders.
+Approximate duration and frequency of each contact was also recorded, but here, we focus our attention on presence or absence of contacts involving skin-to-skin touching.

-The first major difference between the surveys is that whereas in the \emph{egocentric} (\emph{$E$}) survey \citep{HoaCo21c}, only one participant per household was sampled; in the other \citep{GoSa17h}, the whole \emph{household} (\emph{$H$}) was enrolled.
-This within-household sampling design impacts profoundly the information available about the households: while all contacts are known for the networks in the $H$ dataset (Figure~\ref{fig:H-dataset}), only contacts incident on the one respondent in the household are known for the $E$ dataset (Figure~\ref{fig:E-dataset}), though, importantly \citep{KrMo17i}, enough information was collected to identify these contacts uniquely within the household.
+The first major difference between the surveys is that whereas in the \emph{egocentric} (\emph{$E$}) survey \citep{HoaCo21c}, only one member in each household (the \emph{ego}) was enrolled; in the other \citep{GoSa17h}, the whole \emph{household} (\emph{$H$}) was.
+This within-household sampling design impacts profoundly the information available about the households: while all contacts are known for the networks in the $H$ dataset (Figure~\ref{fig:H-dataset}), only contacts incident on the one respondent in the household are known for the $E$ dataset (Figure~\ref{fig:E-dataset}), though, importantly \citep{KrMo17i}, enough information (discussed in Appendix~\ref{app:data-design}) was collected to identify these contacts uniquely within the household for almost all households.

+The second major difference is that the $H$ survey was restricted to households with a child aged at most 12, whereas the $E$ survey was not.
+For convenience, we define \Ewc{} to be the set of households in $E$ with at least one such child---that potentially \emph{could have been} in the $H$ dataset---and \Enc{} to be those without any, that could not.
+(Throughout, we will use ``presence of a child'' and similar wording to refer to this specific criterion.)

-The second major difference is that the $H$ survey was restricted to households with a child aged 12 or under, whereas the $E$ survey was not.
-More incidentally, the surveys differed slightly in their geographical localisation: both surveys included households in the Flemish (Dutch-speaking) areas of Belgium, but only the $H$ survey included participants from the (majority-French-speaking) Brussels-Capital region of Belgium.
-Also, both surveys called for fine-grained stratification by age, but in practice, the surveyor was not able to adhere to it exactly, and in the $H$ survey, households for which any members' contacts were not successfully recorded were dropped altogether.
+More incidentally, the surveys differed slightly in their geographical localisation: both surveys included households in the Flemish (Dutch-speaking) areas of Belgium, but only the $H$ survey included households from the (majority-French-speaking) Brussels-Capital region.
+Also, both surveys' designs called for fine-grained stratification by age, but the surveyor was not able to adhere to it exactly; and in the $H$ survey, households for which any members' contacts were not successfully recorded were dropped altogether.